What's so bad about being stuck in your hamster wheel?

 Which consequences have you observed?

-My story is a classic example of the kinds of experiences people have when they’re stuck on the hamster wheel: The aimless rotation starts a negative spiral which manifests itself physically and psychologically.
+My story is a classic example of the kinds of experiences people have when they’re stuck on the hamster wheel: The aimless rotation starts a negative spiral which manifests itself physically and mentally.

 Which effects of the hamster wheel do you already notice – privately or professionally?